Board of Directors

 He is hard-pressed to name a favorite piece, but still loves Tchaikovsky’s Capriccio Italien, which was on an album he found in his parents’ collection as a young boy.

-Sarah Locher joined the CSASF Board in Fall of 2015 and serves as the chair of the Marketing & Development Committee.
-She began playing cello with the San Francisco Civic Symphony in 2014 and has also performed with Mozart to Mendelssohn.
-Outside of the CSASF, Sarah is a senior analyst for the San Francisco Municipal Transportation Agency where she specializes in performance analysis and business process improvement.
+Outside of SF Civic Music, Sarah is the Data & Performance Lead at San Francisco's Department of Homelessness and Supportive Housing where she specializes in performance analysis and process improvement.
 She has professional and volunteer experience in fundraising and grant-writing for a variety of nonprofit causes and previously worked at the Presidio Trust to create leadership development programs for social impact leaders.
 Her favorite piece of music is currently Ravel’s String Quartet in F major.

 Nathan Park joined the SFCMA board in the Summer of 2018 as the head of the IT committee.
 He first heard of the SFCMA while searching for a community orchestra in San Francisco, and quickly joined the Summer Workshop in 2016.
 Afterwards, he regularly played with the M2M ensemble, taking on the role of section leader for strings and leading the cello section.
 You can oftentimes find him volunteering as an usher for various SFCMA concerts.